juanmardikian/Foreign-Exchange-P2/README.md

 	- If you plan on incorporating a component library, include a link in your proposal.

 #### For the project:
-- A git repository hosted on GitHub, with a link to your hosted project, and **frequent** commits dating back to the very beginning of the project (YOUR APP SHOULD BE LOCATED IN A SEPARATE STANDING REPO.
+- A git repository hosted on GitHub Enterprise, with a link to your hosted project, and **frequent** commits dating back to the very beginning of the project  Your `README.md` file should be the project worksheet.
+(YOUR APP SHOULD BE LOCATED IN A SEPARATE STANDING REPO.
 DO NOT build your app in this repository.
-YOU MUST initiate a new repo on your GitHub account.)
+YOU MUST initiate a new repo on your GitHub Enterprise account.)

 <hr>